10x-Engineers/riscv-ci-partners/jenkins_docs/Software_Developer_Guide.md

     - Contact Email
     - URL of the GitHub project repository
     - Name of your organization
+- We will provide you the credentials on the provided email.
 - Login with provided credentials.
 - Click on the drop down near user profile as shown in image below.